 IRS Hardship: Getting Put on Uncollectible Status

 The IRS declares individuals uncollectible on a case by case basis.
-The evaluate individuals enough to see if further collection of taxes from them would create economic hardship.
-In order to this this you will be required to submit some IRS forms and lots of personal financial information to the IRS outlining your financial situation.
+They evaluate individuals to see if the enforced collection of taxes from them would create economic hardship.
+In order to pursue this resolution, you may be required to submit some IRS forms and lots of personal financial information to the IRS outlining your financial situation.

 When filing for the currently uncollectible status you will be required to fill out detailed IRS forms as well as provide detailed information about your financial situation.
 It is important to provide the IRS with enough information to prove that you do not have the means to pay taxes owed and it would be in their benefit to stop collections and allow you more time.

 Questions and answers to commonly asked questions about IRS hardship status.